Quality Service Pledge

 Metrolink has sole authority to grant an exception to the Compensation Policy.

 Transportation that replaces regular Metrolink train service.
-This may include, but it is not limited to another Metrolink train, an Amtrak train, bus bridge, van, taxi, Uber or Lyft, or other charter operator, and is at Metrolink’s discretion.
+This may include, but it is not limited to another Metrolink train, an Amtrak train, bus bridge, van, taxi, rideshare service such as Lyft, or other charter operator, and is at Metrolink’s discretion.
 Valid Metrolink tickets will be accepted on alternative transportation, including trains on other Metrolink lines.

 Train arrives at its final destination within five minutes of the published arrival time.